EvictionLab/eviction-lab-website/content/updates/research/six-months-of-eviction-moratorium.md

   xTooltipFormat="%B"
   yFormat=".0%"
   highlight="Average"
-  title="Filings Relative to Historical Average"
+  title="Figure 2: Filings Relative to Historical Average"
 %}}

 Eviction filings increased over the first four months of the CDC moratorium, but declined in early 2021.
 In September 2020, CDC protections kept eviction filings at 48.7% of average across cities analyzed here.
 By December 2020, when the moratorium was originally scheduled to expire, that number was up to 65.7%.
 In the final days of 2020, the moratorium was extended and Congress passed the Consolidated Appropriations Act, which included $25 Billion in emergency rental assistance.
 Since then, eviction filings have decreased relative to historical average, but still remain above 50% of normal.